jdmdigital/Cliqued/README.md

 # Cliqued
 A simple web app for easily creating Bitly shortened URLs that include parameters tracked in Google Analytics Custom Campaigns.
+Live demo at: https://jdmdig.it/cliqued

 ![Cliqued screenshot](https://jdmdigital.co/cliqued/cliqued-screenshot.png)

 Cliqued is a simple (looking) web app for easily creating [Bitly](https://bitly.com/) URLs that include parameters tracked in Google Analytics [Custom Campaigns](https://support.google.com/analytics/answer/1033863).
 We're looking to add other shortening services too, like goo.gl.

+## Demo
+There is a demo avaliable for you to check out.
+See: https://jdmdig.it/cliqued.

+**NOTE:** The demo is in "demo mode" so the short URL it generates is always the same and redirects right back to the demo itself.
+See the section below for how to disable demo mode.

 ## Getting Started
 Once you've downloaded the ZIP of this repo, navigate to the file in `app/settings.php` to get started.